 This is part of the Canadian Museum of History site.
 It discusses aspects of daily life in Ancient Egypt, including food, clothing, housing, and transportation.
 Each section includes pictures.Daily Life - Ancient Egypt for Kids

 Mr. Donn's Site for Kids & Teachers has pages about various world history topics that can be used in classroom activities.
 The section about daily life in Egypt includes information about food, clothing (including hair styles and jewelry), occupations, religion, and pastimes.
-I like this site for being concise and easy for kids to read, although I wish that they had included more pictures of some of the things they described and made it easier to find the pages that list source information.Play: Children's Games
+I like this site for being concise and easy for kids to read, although I wish that they had included more pictures of some of the things they described and made it easier to find the pages that list source information.Egyptian Games

 This is an alternate set of rules for Senet based on a slightly different board than the one I presented here.
+The Museum of Science in Boston, which originally posted these rules, has since removed them from their site, but there is a link which redirects visitors to the archived version on The Wayback Machine on Internet Archive.